izzat138/stm32knightrider/README.md

 <br/>

 4. Only a section of the generated code is modified.
-In this project, the executing loop is added with built-in functions to blink the LED on the MCU with 0.5 seconds interval.
+In this project, the executing loop is added with built-in functions to light up the LEDs with the Knight Rider pattern.

 ![Semantic description of image](/image/pic4.png)